Package 'rayimage'

 render_convolution(dragon, kernel = 2, kernel_dim=21,kernel_extent=6, preview = TRUE)

-#Perform edge detection using a edge detection kernel
+#Perform edge detection using an edge detection kernel

 edge = matrix(c(-1,-1,-1,-1,8,-1,-1,-1,-1),3,3)